The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 Myth #1: High Cholesterol Causes Heart Disease

-Cholesterol is a vital substance your body depends on every day.
+Cholesterol is a vital substance the body depends on continuously.
 It is required for:

-• Production of steroid hormones such as estrogen, testosterone, cortisol, and progesterone
+• Production of steroid hormones, including estrogen, testosterone, cortisol, and progesterone

-• Formation of bile acids, which are essential for digesting fats and eliminating toxins (4,5)
+• Formation of bile acids, essential for fat digestion and cholesterol elimination through the liver (4,5)

 The Real Risk: Oxidized and Small, Dense LDL

-Research shows that cardiovascular risk is driven primarily by:
+Research shows that higher cardiovascular risk is associated with:

-• Small, dense LDL particles, which more easily penetrate arterial walls
+• Small, dense LDL particles, which more readily penetrate the arterial wall

-• Oxidized LDL, which triggers inflammation and immune activation within blood vessels (7)
+• Oxidized LDL, which triggers endothelial injury, immune activation, and inflammatory plaque formation (7)

-These changes are strongly influenced by insulin resistance, chronic inflammation, oxidative stress, poor diet quality, environmental toxins, and metabolic dysfunction—not by total cholesterol alone.
+These pathological changes are strongly influenced by insulin resistance, chronic inflammation, oxidative stress, poor diet quality, environmental toxic exposures, and broader metabolic dysfunction—rather than by total cholesterol levels in isolation.

 Myth #2: The Lower Your Cholesterol, the Better

-Lower is not always better—and in many cases, excessively low cholesterol may be harmful.
+Lower cholesterol is not inherently better.
+In some cases, excessively low cholesterol can be harmful.

-Your body requires cholesterol to produce critical hormones, including:
+The body requires cholesterol to synthesize critical hormones, including:

 • Estrogen